 SiD’s framework includes full-spectrum analysis tools which aim to take into account all “externalities”.
 Externalities are costs or effects that are not usually taken into account and are therefore not evaluated, but belay hidden costs and risks as well as opportunities and solutions.
 Externalities cause many problems in the sustainable field, because most sustainable development tools are not full-spectrum.
 This results in well-meant solutions ending up being worse for society than not doing anything at all.

 In order to evaluate on all important categories, we’ve developed categorization and indicator sets for the three different system layers of system, network and object.
 An overview diagram can be seen below.

-The diagram shows that SiD’s system level indicators for sustainability are Resilience, Autonomy and Equity (ERA).
-Below these, the ten network parameters influence these system indicators (CRAFTEDCCV).
-These in turn are influenced by the object indicators.
-The object level indicator hierarchy is called SiD ELSIA and is one of the most used tools of SiD, displayed below.
-A separate article explains goes into the workings and uses of the System Indicators (ERA) and SiD ELSIA.
+The diagram shows that SiD’s system level indicators for sustainability are Resilience, Autonomy and harmony (RAH).
+Below these, the nineteen network parameters influence these system indicators (CRAFTEDCCV, SSCNEN and PEAIE).
+These, in turn, are influenced by the object indicators.
+The object level indicator hierarchy is called SiD ELSI and is one of the most used tools of SiD, displayed below.
+A separate article explains goes into the workings and uses of the System Indicators (RAH) and SiD ELSI.

 How SiD works

 SiD’s methods consist of cycles of action phases that need to happen for a full innovation cycle.
 The methods can be started at any point, and usually they are cycled several times during a project.
 Below an example of a SiD method cycle.